CoronaCards/project-templates-ios/README.md

 ![Xcode-CoronaCards-Project-Template-Menu](README/Xcode-CoronaCards-Project-Template-Menu.png)

-You should see `CoronaCards Apps` as a category in the template picker.
+You should see `CoronaCards` as a category in the template picker.
 You can choose between the `Single CoronaView` or the `Child CoronaView` template:

 ![Xcode-CoronaCards-Project-Template-Picker](README/Xcode-CoronaCards-Project-Template-Picker.png)